facebook/react-native-website/website/blog/2016-08-19-right-to-left-support-for-react-native-apps.md

   - In iOS, the default text alignment depends on the active language bundle, they are consistently on one side.
 In Android, the default text alignment depends on the language of the text content, i.e. English will be left-aligned and Arabic will be right-aligned.
   - In theory, this should be made consistent across platform, but some people may prefer one behavior to another when using an app.
 More user experience research may be needed to find out the best practice for text alignment.

-* There is no "true" left/right
+- There is no "true" left/right

   As discussed before, we map the `left`/`right` styles from the JS side to `start`/`end`, all `left` in code for RTL layout becomes "right" on screen, and `right` in code becomes "left" on screen.
 This is convenient because you don't need to change your product code too much, but it means there is no way to specify "true left" or "true right" in the code.
 In the future, allowing a component to control its direction regardless of the language may be necessary.

-* Make RTL support for gestures and animations more developer friendly
+- Make RTL support for gestures and animations more developer friendly

   Currently, there is still some programming effort required to make gestures and animations RTL compatible.
 In the future, it would be ideal to find a way to make gestures and animations RTL support more developer friendly.

-## Try it Out!
+## Try it Out

 Check out the [`RTLExample`](https://github.com/facebook/react-native/blob/master/packages/rn-tester/js/examples/RTL/RTLExample.js) in the `RNTester` to understand more about RTL support, and let us know how it works for you!